remix-run/remix/docs/api/remix.md

 Notice that we're passing the `match` to breadcrumbs.
 We didn't use it, but we could have used `match.data` to use our route's data in the breadcrumb.

-Another common use case is [enabling JavaScript for some routes and not others](../../guides/disabling-javascript/).
+Another common use case is [enabling JavaScript for some routes and not others][disabling-javascript].

 Once again, `useMatches` with `handle` is a great way for routes to participate in rendering abstractions at the top of element tree, above where the route is actually rendered.